Soheil7799/DevOps-Bootcamp/README.md

-# This shouldbe made for trying DevOps
+# This was made for trying DevOps
 Following Tech with Nana DevOps Bootcamps

 Added This line to conflict !